-- Property — Real estate is typically the most valuable property a person or couple owns.
-Wills can include instructions for all kids of property, from homes, automobiles and art to sentimental objects.
+Property — Real estate is typically the most valuable property a person or couple owns.
+Wills can include instructions for all kinds of property, from homes, automobiles and art to sentimental objects.

 As your life unfolds, your circumstances and concerns may shift.
 To remain current, you should review and update your will intermittently.
 We can advise you on your will in light of your current finances, marital status and family situation.
 At Gene Robinson Law, PLC we can draft valid supplements (known as codicils) that address changes in your state of affairs and outlook.